I've needed a 32 bit version $ sudo dpkg --add-architecture i386 $ sudo apt-get -y update && sudo apt-get install wine32

 Also note, that my legacy app reads from disk and writes to disk.
 It can run in a batch mode without GUI.
 If you need a GUI in your app, the easiest thing to do seems to be to mount the X socket and reuse the session.
 For details check this blogpost.

-Hope this is helpfully.
+Hope this is helpful.
 I’m really happy that I was able to get rid of the manual steps (and the pain of maintaining Windows VM) and turned it into scripted, isolated and linux-friendly procedure.